 The WRTWC has formed a discipline working group (DWG) of national leaders in the transportation industry to identify: critical safety occupations, the core competencies needed by transportation safety professionals, gaps in existing safety education and training, and innovative methods to deliver the necessary knowledge, skills, and abilities.

 Next Generation Workforce

 The career pathways initiative focuses on bringing together academic and industry leadership to identify how workforce needs can be addressed in a dynamic world for the long term.
 The project recognizes that emerging transportation technologies will have a major impact on the types of skills required by safety professionals in the future.
-Advances in Intelligent Transportation Systems (ITS) and other safety technologies present new hope for significant reductions in vehicle-related fatalities and injuries, while at the same time presenting different challenges that will require new approaches to safety improvement.
 The safety career pathways development process takes these expected changes into account, seeking education delivery models that are adaptable to a changing world.